10 things we learned from Watch the Throne

 (2) Jigga’s brand awareness is always on point.
 Note the presence of a Brooklyn Nets’ cap on his noggin to endorse his team.
 Bet he’ll change the lyrcs to “Empire State Of Mind” at some stage to mark the new allegiance.

 (3) Back in November 2004, Kanye West arrived in Dublin for the first time with a team of four or five.
 He played two shows, one in the old Point Depot and a late-night club set in Vicar Street, and got around town in a van with his crew.
 It was a lean, mean, streamlined set-up.
-But back then, as we noted in our interview with him (you’ll find the interview below), he was just another rapper in a stripey-jumper who didn’t turn heads in a hotel lobby.
+Back then, he was just another rapper in a stripey-jumper who didn’t turn heads in a hotel lobby.
 Fast-forward to 2012 and the arrival of West and his entourage is a whole different story.

 (4) Despite the fact that we’re dealing with two monster box-office hits coming together for the first time, there were still plenty of tickets available for the second show.
 Promoters MCD even put discounted tickets on sale for the Saturday show, a first for an act of this calibre (wonder did anyone who paid full whack for theirs look for a refund on the balance?) which shows that even superstars are having trouble shifting tickets in advance for their shows in 2012.
 The word-of-mouth from Friday’s show, though, probably helped this one over the line.
 And while the show was always going to be indoors because of the production, it would probably have struggled to make the numbers outdoors.
 It’s not just Aslan who are finding advance ticket sales hard to come by this summer.
 Ask Red Hot Chili Peppers and Madonna (the reviews from Irish hacks of other dates on her world tour will be along shortly to help shift tickets for this one) for more on this.